-Note: The NZ Transport Agency's "Traffic Control Devices Manual" provides a useful guide.
+Note: The NZTA-NZ Transport Agency's Manual of Traffic Signs and Markings "Traffic Control Devices Manual" provides a useful guide.

 e) Channelisation at Intersections

 All side roads which have a direct access to a state highway or regional arterial road shall be channelised using either kerb extensions and/or a central throat island at the intersection with the state highway or regional arterial road.
 Such treatments are to be designed and constructed in accordance with this Development Manual.